 Preparing for your hospital visit

 We’re committed to making your visit at Sundew Day Surgery as comfortable and pleasant as possible.
 Your doctor will arrange the date of your admission, explain your procedure and guide you through the consent form.
-You will then need to complete your Patient Details forms at least seven days before your admission date.
-You can access our Online Admission form via the link above.
+Please bring this with you on the day of your admission.
+Before giving your consent to the procedure, make sure you have received as much information as you require to make this decision.

 Depending on your surgeon’s instructions to the hospital, someone from our team will be in touch to confirm your admission time.

 If you have any questions about your admission, please contact our hospital staff on 08 6118 6371, who can answer any questions you may have about your hospital visit.

 Please complete your admission form by clicking on the Online Admission button provided below.
 We ask you to complete this at least 7 days prior to your admission so that we have sufficient time to prepare for your hospital visit.

 Please read through the information below to properly prepare for your surgery.

 What you need to do:

 - Arrange for a responsible adult to collect you after your surgery, accompany you home and stay with you for 24 hours after your surgery.
 If you are unable to make this arrangement, your procedure may be cancelled.
 If you are having difficulty finding someone to be with you on the day, please let us know as soon as possible.

 - Commence fasting at the time advised by your doctor.
 When the fasting period begins, you must not chew, eat or drink anything.
 If you have any questions about how you should take your regular medications, please contact your referring doctor.